pivotal-cf/pcf-release-notes/p1-v1.3/opsmanager_rn_1_3.md

+---
-# Ops Manager 1.3 Release Notes
+title: Ops Manager 1.3 Release Notes
+---

 ## Operator Features

 **Operators can...**

 * modify Static IPs for products with jobs that expose them
 * change instance counts and Static IPs will be recalculated and reassigned
 * specify more than one network for an installation
-* Designate specific network to deploy individual products
+* designate a specific network to deploy individual products
 * see IP addresses for multiple networks on product status pages
 * be protected from entering IP addresses that clash across products and networks
 * specify which network is designated as Infrastructure vs. Deployment for Director